Drawing Finite Automata and State Machines

 NVRM: failed to allocate stack!

-The weird thing about it is that normally if I rebooted the computer it would magically work again.
-So this error only showed up once-in a while and seemed to disappear at will.
+The weird thing about it is that normally if I rebooted the computer, it would magically work again.
+So this error only showed up once in a while and seemed to disappear at will.
 Today, it happened again, so I decided to fix it.

 Continue reading NVRM: not using NVAGP, kernel was compiled with GART_IOMMU support

-Understanding load average – A Practitioner Guide
+Understanding load average – A Practitioner’s Guide

 The term “load average” is used in many Linux/UNIX utilities.
 Everybody knows that the numbers the term “load average” refers to, usually three numbers, somehow represent the load on the system’s CPU.
-In this post I’ll try making this three numbers clearer and understandable.
+In this post I’ll try to make these three numbers clearer and more understandable.

-Continue reading Understanding load average – A Practitioner Guide
+Continue reading Understanding load average – A Practitioner’s Guide